Macmillan Cancer Psychological Support (CaPS) Team

 We accept referrals for patients who are under the care of the cancer team here at St George’s.
 You can be referred by your GP, by any healthcare professional in your clinical team, or alternatively you can self-refer.

-GPs and other healthcare professionals can access a referral form HERE.
-If you are based within the trust, you can return this via email@example.com, otherwise this will need to be posted/faxed using the information on the form.
+GPs and other healthcare professionals can access a referral form here.
+If you are based within the Trust, you can return this via email@example.com.
+If based outside the Trust, this should be returned to firstname.lastname@example.org or can be posted/faxed using the information on the form.

 If you as a patient feel you would like to be referred but have not been offered this by your clinical team, please do not hesitate to raise this with them.
 Alternatively, patients can self-refer to our service by calling our team administrator on 020 8725 0461 and someone from our team will be in touch or email email@example.com.